binkley/homebrewery-files/witch.md

 | 19 | +6 | ASI | 5 | 6 | 15 | 4 | 3 | 3 | 3 | 3 | 2 | 1 | 1 | 1 |
 | 20 | +6 | ??? | 5 | 6 | 15 | 4 | 3 | 3 | 3 | 3 | 2 | 2 | 1 | 1 |
 </div>

+The number of spells on your list increases as you gain Witch levels, as shown in the Prepared Spells column of the Witch Features table.
+Whenever that number increases, choose additional spells from the Witch spell list until the number of spells on your list matches the number on the table.
+The chosen spells must be of a level for which you have spell slots.
+For example, if you&rsquo;re a level 3 Witch, your list of prepared spells can include four spells of levels 1 and 2 in any combination.

 If another Witch feature gives you spells that you always have prepared, those spells don&rsquo;t count against the number of spells you can prepare with this feature, but those spells otherwise count as Witch spells for you.